jpulse-net/jpulse-framework/docs/dev/work-items.md

 - for example, http://localhost:8080/jpulse/front-end-development#css-integration would be an anchor to the heading named "CSS Integration"
 - this looks like more work, possibly another work item

-6. it would be useful to have anchor links.
-- for example, each heading would have an paragraph symbol appear on the left of heading on hover
-- when clicking on the symbol, copy the anchor link to the clipboard
-- send the deep link with anchor by email
-- for example, http://localhost:8080/jpulse/front-end-development#css-integration would be an anchor to the heading named "CSS Integration"
-- this looks like more work, possibly another work item